VoltanFr/memcheck/ReadMe.md

 - View NuGet package updates on each project (should be done regularly)
 - Afficher des stats sur la page d'accueil : xxx cartes de votre paquet vont expirer aujourd'hui
 - Implement unit test to prove that a user without visibility on a card can not delete it
+- Offer a diff view from the card history page
+- The mail sent by notifier should include an history and a diff links

 # To do at medium cost
 - Mettre l'envoi de mail dans une Azure function ?
 Permet de faire ça en asynchrone ?
 Et pourquoi pas tout faire en Azuere function ?
 Eg, le rating par un utilisateur.
 Par exemple en utilisant un blob trigger, et le blob est ce qu'il faut traiter.
 Il y a plein de triggers différents (un autre exemple est le queue trigger).